-Bring a pillow, eye pillow, eye shades, blanket, shawl or whatever helps you to lie down comfortably on your back for 30-45 minutes.
+Bring a pillow, eye pillow, eye shades, blanket, shawl, or whatever helps you to lie down comfortably on your back for 45 minutes.
 If lying on your back on the floor is a problem, we can find other ways to make you comfortable.
+Tejas provides bolsters to put under your knees (relieving pressure on the lower back) and yoga blankets.
+If you don’t have a yoga mat, they can be rented at the front desk.
 Wear comfortable clothing and bring a sweater if you get cold easily.

 There’s nothing else for you to do but close your eyes and listen.

-Lastly, Karen closes the practice with a short prayer and asks that we all observe silence for a few moments so those who wish to leave the room in a quiet state may do so.
+Lastly, Karen closes the practice with a short prayer and asks that we all observe silence for a few moments so those who wish to leave the room this way are able to do so.
 She welcomes your comments and questions and is generally available before or after class.